johnshearing/PrivateKeyVault/README.md

 (Here is a link to the Node Package required)[https://github.com/ethereumjs/ethereumjs-wallet]
 You already installed this package if you have been following along.

-Since writing this section I have actually built this fuctionality into MyEtherWallet.
+Since writing this section I have actually built this functionality into MyEtherWallet.
 So now it is possible to create a keystore file from a private key without leaving the MyEtherWallet application.